Olympus PEN-F vs Fujifilm X-Pro2

 The Olympus PEN-F and the Fujifilm X-Pro2 are two enthusiast cameras that were announced in January 2016.
 Both the PEN-F and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and an APS-C (X-Pro2) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 20.2 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus PEN-F vs Fujifilm X-Pro2